-Other options can be done on a DATRON neo for quick and simple milling.
+There are other options for quick and simple milling on the neo.
 Macros are pre-set on the neo to run pockets, drilling, face milling, and contours.
 For quick prototyping, these operations can be done right on the machine without the need to CAM a part.

-Chip disposal could not be easier, because the DATRON neo features a removable drawer allowing clean dry aluminum chips to be vacuumed out.
+Chip disposal could not be easier because the DATRON neo features a removable drawer allowing the clean, dry aluminum chips to be vacuumed out.
 The neo also uses a Minimum Quantity Lubricant (MQL) system instead of a traditional flood coolant system.

-After the tool is placed, the operator can simply tell the neo which space and tool were used.
+After the tool is placed, the operator can simply tell the neo which tool spot and tool were used.

 The DATRON neo can track tools inside the tool changer, as well as tools in the shop inventory, and has DATRON’s full tool library installed.
 This makes it a breeze to load tool information.

-The DATRON neo can accommodate two vacuum tables and each can be operated independently.
-DATRON can also provide a sacrificial card that is air-permeable.
+The DATRON neo can accommodate two vacuum tables, which can be operated independently of each other.
+A sacrificial layer that is air-permeable (VacuCard) is placed on the vacuum table (no gaskets!)
 This allows for parts to be cookie cut without milling into the table.

-DATRON neo has vacuum port controls at the front of the machine to easily turn the vacuum tables on and off.
+The neo has vacuum port controls at the front to easily turn the vacuum tables on and off.
 This type of workholding is a great option for flat parts.
-When using the vacuum table, parts do not need to be perfectly aligned because you can use the probe to locate parts and their rotation will be compensated for automatically.
+As mentioned before, parts do not need to be perfectly aligned because you can use the probe to locate parts and their rotation will be compensated for automatically.